-Service Type: Other Service Service Name: Specialized Equipment
+Service Type: (Other Servio e Service Name: Specialized Equipment

 A provider that employs one or more individuals other than themselves, and otherwise does not meet the definition of an individual provider.
-An agency provider is required to attain and maintain a certification for this service from DHCF, and demonstrate the legal payment of employee compensation (e.g., IRS Form 1096 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form W-2) upon request.
+An agency provider is required to attain and maintain a certification for this service from DHCF, and demonstrate the legal payment of employee compensation (e.g., IRS Form 1096 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form W-2) upon request.
 A case management provider cannot charge a markup for the service.